African Americans: Policing and criminal justice

-In the US, which has the largest per-capita prison population in the world, African Americans are overrepresented as the second largest population of prison inmates (38%) in 2023, coming second to Whites who made up 57% of the prison population.
+In the US, which has the largest per-capita prison population in the world, African Americans are overrepresented as the second-largest population of prison inmates (38%) in 2023, coming second to Whites, who made up 57% of the prison population.
 According to the National Registry of Exonerations, Blacks are roughly 7.5 times more likely to be wrongfully convicted of murder in the US than Whites.
 In 2012, the New York City Police Department detained people more than 500,000 times under the city's stop-and-frisk law.
 Of the total detained, 55% were African-Americans, while Black people made up 20% of the city's population.

 Al Sharpton led the Commitment March: Get Your Knee Off Our Necks protest on August 28, 2020.

 African American males are more likely to be killed by police when compared to other races.
 This is one of the factors that led to the creation of the Black Lives Matter movement in 2013.
 A historical issue in the US where women have weaponized their White privilege in the country by reporting on Black people, often instigating racial violence, difficult White women—who have been given a different name over the centuries by African Americans—calling the police on Black people became widely publicized in 2020.
 According to The Guardian, "The specter of Karen persisted as Black Lives Matter protests and civil unrest spread around the country following Floyd's murder and reckonings with racism began to roil institutions, toppling careers as well as statues".

-In the aftermath of the peak Black Lives Matter protests and widespread police reform efforts, crime rates surged across the nation.
+In the aftermath of the peak Black Lives Matter protests and widespread police reform efforts in the early 2020s, crime rates surged across the nation, especially in predominantly Black neighborhoods.
 Many cities experienced near-record or record levels of violence and other criminal activity.
 As a result, numerous municipalities scaled back police reform initiatives and increased funding for law enforcement.